On the Bloch-Kato conjecture for GSp(4): Finite-polynomial cohomology and Abel--Jacobi maps

 \subsection{\Nek--\Niz cohomology}

-Let $X$ be any $\Qp$-variety, and let $n \in \ZZ$.
-Then \Nek--\Niz \cite{nekovarniziol} define $R\Gamma_{\NNsyn}(X, n)$ and $R\Gamma_{\NNsyn,c}(X, n)$.
-This cohomology theory is a Bloch--Ogus theory (Appendix B in \emph{op. cit.}), so it has all of the good functorial properties one expects, such as cup-products, pullbacks, pushforward maps, etc.
+Let $X$ be any $K$-variety, and let $n \in \ZZ$.
+Then \Nek--\Niz \cite{nekovarniziol16} define $R\Gamma_{\NNsyn}(X, n)$ and $R\Gamma_{\NNsyn,c}(X, n)$.
+This cohomology theory is a Bloch--Ogus theory (Appendix B in \emph{op. cit.}), so it has all of the good functorial properties one expects, such as cup-products, pullbacks, pushforward maps, etc. More generally, we can define groups $R\Gamma_{\NNfp}(X, n,P)$ and $R\Gamma_{\NNfp,c}(X, n,P)$ for any polynomial $P$ as above, with the case $P(t)=1-t$ recovering the theory of \cite{nekovarniziol16}; see \cite{besserloefflerzerbes16} for this generalisation.